So we have this New Jersey bomber blow people up and wants to blow even more people up.

 And we are trying to out-narrative their narrative.

-We're trying to trump their well, they wouldn't say that, but that's what that's how I would have explained if somebody asked me what is his narrative battle.
+Well, they wouldn't say that, but so that's how I would have explained if somebody had asked me what is his narrative battle.

 Now, here's Bolton.

-Sandra Smith, one of the Fox info babes, starts the bite by talking to Bolton about what this all means.
+Sandra Smith, one of the Fox Infobabes, starts the bite by talking to Bolton about what this all means.

-Is this a misguided White House, Ambassador?
+Is this a misguided White House ambassador?

 It's a dream world.